 751b, Ornament Theory and Design.
 3 credits.
 This course reviews the major theories governing ornament in Western architecture, with special emphasis on nineteenth-and twentieth-century arguments.
 The ultimate focus is on the language of ornament in the framework of building and urban space today.
 Readings, exercises, and individual final projects are required.
 (This course satisfies the M.Arch.
 I History and Theory elective requirement.)
+The colloquium theme for spring 2004 is an examination of the city from interdisciplinary and global perspectives.
 Limited enrollment.
 Kent Bloomer and visitors.

-752a, Contemporary Architectural Discourse Colloquium.
+752b, Contemporary Architectural Discourse Colloquium.
 3 credits.
 Organized by second-year M.E.D. students in collaboration with the program coordinator, this colloquium brings in guest speakers from other departments of the University and elsewhere to discuss their work around a selected topic in order to open architectural discourse to other disciplines and visa versa.
+The colloquium for spring 2004 is organized around the rubric of "The City: Permutations of Imagination, Representation, and Power" and will address the crisis of the city through a multidisciplinary and thematic approach.
 Limited enrollment.
 Eeva-Liisa Pelkonen.